• Skip to primary navigation

 This vegan lentil soup recipe is so delicious and is the perfect hearty soup for cold weather.
 This is a great easy recipe that uses simple ingredients you can find at your local grocery store.
 The best part is that it cooks up in one pot and uses fresh vegetables that makes this one of my go to recipes for soup season.

-Serve this soup with some soft and fluffy vegan dinner rolls, pumpkin clover rolls, or gluten free biscuits!
+Serve this soup with some soft and fluffy vegan dinner rolls or pumpkin clover rolls for the ultimate cozy meal.

 Classic lentil soup is one of those that you make when the days are cold and you need something hearty and satisfying.
-Plus, it’s full of veggies that you can get fresh in the winter no matter where you live.
+Plus, it’s full of veggies that you can get even in the middle of winter.

 Why You’ll Love this Lentil Soup